-The current valuation for Kindred Healthcare (KND) more than discounts lower expected Medicare and Medicaid reimbursement rates and ignores favorable industry and company specific trends, strong cash flow and an "M&A put."
+The current valuation for Kindred Healthcare (NYSE:KND) more than discounts lower expected Medicare and Medicaid reimbursement rates and ignores favorable industry and company specific trends, strong cash flow and an "M&A put."

 The current negative regulatory environment is similar to the early 1990s and provides a similar attractive investment opportunity.
 In 1993, the proposed Clinton healthcare plan caused a decline in...

 |IDEA GENERATOR||X||Exclusive access to 10 PRO ideas every day|